 The good news is that you do have options when it comes to health insurance before age 65.

 Let’s start with the good ol’ hot-button topic of the Affordable Care Act (ACA).
-I’ll start with my usual disclaimer; I’ve been on the record saying there are both good and bad aspects of the Affordable Care Act.
+I’ll start with my usual disclaimer: I’ve been on the record saying the Affordable Care Act has both good and bad aspects.
 Much needs to be changed, and I hope that eventually occurs.
+The Affordable Care Act (ACA) marketplace is still an option before Medicare, but the math changed significantly in 2026.
+The enhanced premium tax credits that had been in place since 2021 expired on December 31, 2025, and Congress did not extend them.

 If the retirement decision is not yours, hopefully, you’ll get a severance package with health insurance.
 If not, COBRA is always a possibility.
-Cobra is a continuation of your benefits for at least 18 months after you leave payroll, but you have to pay for this yourself, and the price may be steep.
+COBRA is a continuation of your benefits for at least 18 months after you leave payroll.
+You pay for this yourself, and the cost can be steep.
 This may or may not be better than purchasing another individual or family coverage.

 Retire and go on your spouse’s benefits.
 Couples rarely retire at the same time.
 If one retires, the other spouse may be able to provide benefits for both.
 This is the most common scenario I see for couples.